 or 16 ounces melted dark confectionery coating/candy melts

-Place chopped chocolate in the bowl of a food processor.
-Pulse until chocolate is fine crumbs.
+- Place chopped chocolate in the bowl of a food processor.
+Pulse until the chocolate is fine crumbs.

-heavy whipping cream in a small saucepan over medium
+- Heat heavy whipping cream in a small saucepan over medium heat.

 Trouble Shooting Ganache: